greymatter-io/helm-charts/docs/Deploy with Minikube.md

 helm repo update
 ```

-Now let's tell our helm chart to use `minikube` as its environment.
-In `greymatter.yaml` change
+We also need to tell our helm chart to use `minikube` as its environment.
+In `greymatter-custom.yaml` change

 ```yaml
   environment: openshift